titovanton-com/bicycle-submodule/sitemap/README.md

 ## Custom template

 You can make custom sitemap template.
-To add some extra url tags there are buildin block `extra`.
+To add some extra static url tags there are buildin block `extra`.

-Make template file with path `sitemap.xml`:
+Make template file with path `sitemap.xml` in one of your accessable template folders:

     {% extends "sitemap/base.xml" %}